SaumoPal97/jekyll-now/_posts/2018-5-20-GSoC Progress.md

   - Preparation of the training and testing datasets from the UI activity xml files[DONE]
 * Week 2
   - Working on implementation of attention based bidirectional LSTM[DONE]
-  - Training the above networks on Google Colaboratory[DONE]
+  - Training the above networks on Google Colaboratory
 * Week 3
   - Preparation of the final documentation and exploration of future work and scope of the GSoC project[DONE]
 * Week 4